demergent-labs/kybra/the_kybra_book/src/cross_canister.md

 Notice that the `token_canister.transfer` method, because it is a cross-canister method, returns a `CallResult`.
 All cross-canister calls return `CallResult`, which has an `Ok` or `Err` property depending on if the cross-canister call was successful or not.

 The IC guarantees that cross-canister calls will return.
 This means that, generally speaking, you will always receive a `CallResult`.
-Kybra does not throw on cross-canister calls.
+Kybra does not raise on cross-canister calls.
 Wrapping your cross-canister call in a `try...except` most likely won't do anything useful.

 Let's add to our example code and explore adding some practical result-based error-handling to stop people from stealing tokens.